-During the panel conversation with Stein on October 16, Achuff, who lives in the Spring Hill Estates neighborhood, told her family’s story and highlighted the plight of her neighbors and especially their children – who can find no refuge from fracking.
+During the panel conversation with Stein on October 16, Spring Hill Estates’s Achuff told her family’s story and highlighted the plight of her neighbors and especially their children who can find no refuge from fracking.

 Thanks to HB 40, this is what “commercially reasonable” means.
 A frack site next to Krum High School, a middle school, and a day care.
 Clearly, the fracking industry believes that the children living in Denton County are disposable.
 “According to Cook Children’s Health Care System, asthma rates for older children in Denton, Hood, Johnson, Parker, Tarrant and Wise counties far exceed both the state and national rates.
 Vehicular and industrial pollution are major triggers for asthma, according to medical experts … children ages 6 to 9 in those six counties are three times more likely to have asthma than their peers statewide.”
 When a Breath is Hard to Catch: http://www.dentonrc.com/local-news/local-news-headlines/20150829-when-a-breath-is-hard-to-catch.ece